MostafaMDZH/Python-Tools/README.md

 </br>

-# • Pixabay.com Images Name Corrector:
+# • Rename Pixabay.com Images:
 Grab the actual image names and remove numbers and underlines from all the images in the directory downloaded from pixabay.com.</br>
 <b>Usage</b>: just run the main file like:</br>
 > python3 PixabayRename.py